PreciousChicken/blog/content/posts/azure-react-apod.md

       return MediaType(apod.media_type);
     }
-    // Default return if date not chosen or no error return <p className="userMsg">Select a date between 16-Jun-1995 and today</p>;
+    // Default return if date not chosen or no error
+    // This should never return: userDate is set as today if null on load return <p className="userMsg">Select a date between 16-Jun-1995 and today</p>;
   }